Money isn’t about math. It’s about meaning.

 Because if we don’t change the story, they’ll inherit ours.

-The money starts to make sense.
+Teach meaning first, and money starts to make sense.

 The Awesome Stuff teaches your kids four mindsets that change everything: